A 510 connector from Germany? Why not? What the American and English engineers can do, the Germans can do too, of course.

 The nut is held by means of an Allen grub screw.
 This makes it beqeum adjustable in height.
 The grub screw is located opposite the flattened side.
 When it is tightened, it pulls the flattened side, i.e. exactly where the main current flow takes place, tightly against the gold-plated tube.
 Another advantage against the Volt-Drop.

 The thread of the 510 and the nut are designed as left-hand thread.
-This makes the installation in the mod a little bit more difficult.
-On the other hand, there is no danger of accidentally loosening the connector during use.
+This complicates the installation into the mod.
+But there is no danger of accidentally looseningthe connector.

 A silicone ring is incorporated in the center core.
 This is not absolutely necessary and serves more for double security.

 The entire center core is pressed into the 510.
 So nothing can come loose in the long run.